Updated on August 12, 2025

 - Tourist visa: OCI avoids repeated visa applications and fees.

-Provoking question: Is OCI better than a 10-year tourist visa?
+Provoking question: Is an OCI Card better than a 10-year tourist visa?

 Yes, if you plan frequent, long-term stays or financial investments.